drewsb/BeneFix-App/README.md

 # BeneFix-App
-BeneFix App is a java application that uses scripts to parse data templates from various carriers in Pennsylvania.
+BeneFix App is a java application that uses scripts to parse health insurance plans from carriers currently in New Jersey and Pennsylvania.
+Uses this data to populate excel sheets, which can then be uploaded into the BeneFix database.